mayuanyang/Mediator.Net/README.md

 * Add a public static extension method in that class you just added, usually follow the UseXxxx naming convention
 * Add another class for your middleware's specification, note that this is the implementation of your middleware

-Note that, in order to make the framework both both with IoC and without, you can either pass your instance in or resolve the instance by the provided DependancyScope from the IPipeConfigurator

-An example is shown below
+You might need some dependencies in your middleware, there are two ways to do it
+- Pass them in explicitly
+- Let the IoC container to resolve it for you (if you are using IoC)

+Here is a sample middleware

 ## Middleware class
 ```C#